A Guide to This Tree-Chopping Practice

 What Equipment is Needed to Fell a Tree?

-Tree felling isn’t a simple ‘one-and-done’ job – it requires a whole lot more than just a quick chop.
+Tree felling cut types isn’t a simple ‘one-and-done’ job – it requires a whole lot more than just a quick chop.
 That’s why it’s important to ensure that you have all the necessary gear before beginning the process.

 Safety comes first – and you’ll want every bit of safety gear you can get your hands on.

-Steel toe boots are a must for chopping down a tree.
+Steel-toe boots are a must for chopping down a tree.
 With sharp gear and falling tree remains, there’s plenty that can fall on your feet.
 You’ll need the toughest footwear around to prevent an accident.

 Rugged, tough-skinned pants are also a necessity.
 Accidents happen to legs a lot more frequently than you’d realize.